Removing Marital Property Before Divorce

 The division of assets in a divorce case is almost always harder and more emotionally taxing than it initially might seem.
 This is especially true for high net worth couples and couples who either jointly own a business or have complex business interests that are difficult to quantify monetarily.
 Unfortunately, it is also not uncommon for a spouse in a contentious divorce to either hide or undervalue assets, which can necessitate drawn-out litigation.

-By statute, a judge that is presiding over the dissolution of marriage case in Colorado is required to consider a variety of factors in making sure that the marital property is divided in this way.
+Removing marital property before divorce is prohibited.
+By statute, a judge that is presiding over the dissolution of a marriage case in Colorado is required to consider a variety of factors in making sure that the marital property is divided in this way.
 Those factors – also from Colo.
 Rev. Stat. § 14-10-113 – are the contribution of each spouse during the marriage; the value of the property set apart to each spouse; the economic circumstances of each spouse at the time the marriage terminates; and any increases or decreases in the value of the separate property of either spouse during the marriage.

 It warrants mentioning here that any debt that was acquired during a marriage in Colorado becomes part of the equitable division equation during a divorce.
 In other words, a divorce court is empowered to allocate debt in a way that’s fair under the circumstances.
 A common misconception is that debt that’s been acquired in only one spouse’s name during the marriage is automatically classified as separate property and thus not subject to division.
 That isn’t necessarily true, and in fact, most debts acquired by either spouse during a marriage will be deemed marital property and divided accordingly.